Redocly/redocly-cli/docs/api-docs.md

 ## Redoc

 Redoc is open source, and yours to use however you wish.
-It has fewer theming options, but still integrates well with Redocly CLI, allowing you to preview and also build your docs to publish to a platform of your choice.
+It has fewer features and theming options, but still integrates well with Redocly CLI, allowing you to preview and also build your docs to publish to a platform of your choice.

 ![Example API reference from Redoc](images/redoc.png)